+Teaching Assistantships

-Teaching Assistantships: Teaching Assistants work closely with professors in connection with undergraduate instruction in the Department.
+Teaching Assistants work closely with professors in connection with undergraduate instruction in the Department.
 Their duties usually involve grading papers and examinations, and in some cases leading weekly tutorial sections.
 In the Centre, Teaching Assistantships (normally of between 140-210 hours) are included in the funding package during years 1 to 5.
 It is expected that students will TA for RLG100Y/280Y at least once.
-Available positions are publicized in April, and doctoral students are asked to make their preferences known to the Associate Chair of the Centre.
+Available positions are publicized starting in June, and doctoral students are asked to make their preferences known by completing the new TA Application Form online.
 Under the University funding policy, if the Centre offers a TAship to a student, and the student elects to decline the offer, the student's funding will be reduced by the amount of the TAship.
 Under current union agreements, a student who is appointed to one TAship will receive three additional TAships of the same value or higher in successive years, providing the student is still enrolled in graduate study.